And for a lot of businesses and organizations, it’s also one of the most challenging.

 In this post, we’ll take a look at real examples from small businesses and organizations that have achieved success with email marketing and cracked the “list growth” code in the process.

-Using a paper sign-up sheet is one of the simplest ways to grow your email list.
-And it’s also one of the most effective.
+While not the most high-tech option, using a paper sign-up sheet is one of the simplest ways to grow your email list.
+It’s also one of the most effective.
 This is especially true if you have a retail store or a brick-and-mortar location where you interact with customers face-to-face.

 The trick is to make the benefit of your email list clear.
 What’s in it for your email subscribers?
 Will they receive special offers?
 Will they be the first to know about your new inventory?